sofieaasheim/supervised-learning-project/README.md

 - `backward_elimination.py`: Uses the backward elimination method to identify the most important parameters so that the model is reliable.
 This is done in four steps, which are explained as comments in the file.

-- `forward_selection.py`: Blabla
+- `forward_selection.py`: Experiments with the forward selection method.

-- `bidirectional_elimination.py`: Blabla

 - `correlation_matrix.py`: Makes a correlation matrix showing the correlation coeffictients of all the parameter pairs and visualizes it in a heatmap.

 - `error_plots.py`: Evaluates the model by calculationg the errors, sum of errors, mean average error and plotting these.

+- `dummy_variables.py`: Experiments with dummy variables on the Country parameter.

+The results of the project is, as mentioned, visualized on an interactive website.
+The code for this website is in the `app.py` file in the main folder.

 ## Technologies
-In this project, we will use several technologies:
+In this project, the following technologies are used:

 - **Python** – The programming language used in the project
-- **Dash** – A framework for building data visualisation web applications
+- **Dash** – A framework for building data visualization web applications
 - **Pandas** – A data analysis Python library
 - [scikit-learn] and [statsmodels] – Tools such as classes and functions for predictive data analysis (useful for the multiple regression analysis)

 ## Installation

 To contribute to the project, first make a project directory locally on your computer.
 Inside this, create a [virtual environment] for the project.
-In this project directory, you should also clone this repository.
+In this project directory, you should also clone this repository to a new folder.
 Some of the packages that are necessary to install for the project to run locally:

 ```sh
 pip install pandas